bogiebro/sting/README.md

 Let's say we want to merge history B into A.

 Merging the *log* is trivial.
 If A and B have log keys in common, they must map to the same definition, so there's never any conflict.
 The *chain*, *view*, *namespace*, and *branch map* are clearly commutative monoids.
-The active branch stays unchanged by a merge.
+The active branch is unchanged by a merge.

-### Collaborative Editing
+### Real Time Collaborative Editing

 As merges are always free from conflicts, Sting can automatically merge in history from other users whenever new definitions are made.
-This allows a google-docs like collaborative editing experience.
+This allows a google-docs like real-time collaborative editing experience.

-## Editor Interface
+## Editing Interface

+### Editing an Old Definition

 Editor windows show a subset of the definitions in the *view* set for editing.
-The interface allows users to add other members of *view* into a buffer.
-There are other controls for removing a definition from the buffer while keeping it in *view*.
-Deleting a definition from the buffer also remove it from *view*.
+This set is called the *buffer*.
+A fuzzy search menu, similar to the "Go to symbol" prompt in Sublime Text and Textmate, allows users to add definitions into the buffer.
+It will be triggered with a hot-key or toolbar button.
+The prompt lists definitions in *view* first.
+Those that are no longer in *view* are marked with a different formatting.
+If the user selects a definition that is not in *view*, this definition is both added to the buffer and added to *view*.
+Deleting a definition from the buffer also removes it from *view*.

+### Adding a New Definition

+Any new definitions entered into the buffer will get added to the *view* as well.